Matoking/pastebin-django/INSTALL.md

 deactivate

-But instead of leaving the environment, let's install the required Python libraries using pip. cd inside the pastesite directory and install the required Python libraries.
+But instead of leaving the environment, let's install the required Python libraries using pip. cd inside the pastebin-django directory and install the required Python libraries.
 Note that sudo isn't necessary, as we are installing all of the libraries inside our isolated Python environment.

-cd pastesite
+cd pastebin-django
 pip install -r requirements.txt

 Configuring the PostgreSQL database
 --
 We'll assume you have already created a database and a role which can access the said database.
-Start by opening the settings.py file in pastesite/settings.py and changing the credentials in DATABASES['default'].
+Start by opening the settings.py file in pastebin/settings.py and changing the credentials in DATABASES['default'].
 If you're going to be running unit tests, you can change the database name in DATABASES['default']['TEST']['NAME'], which is the database that will be used when running the unit tests.

 After this is done, run the following command in the root of your virtualenv environment to create Django's in-built database tables.
 You may also be prompted to create a superuser, which you can use when logging into pastebin-django.